-- The austenitic steel sheet shall be fully in contact with the backing plate over the area which will be in contact with the ROBO®SLIDE L2 sheet. - When attaching the austenitic steel sheet by screwing, counterpunched screwing and riveting, corrosion resistant fasteners compatible with the austenitic steel sheet shall be used for securing its edges.
-They shall be provided at all corners and along the edges outside the area of contact with the ROBO®SLIDE L2 sheet with the maximum spacing listed in Table E.3.
+- The austenitic steel sheet is fully in contact with the backing plate over the area which will be in contact with the ROBO®SLIDE L2 sheet. - When attaching the austenitic steel sheet by screwing, counterpunched screwing or riveting, corrosion resistant fasteners compatible with the austenitic steel sheet shall be used for securing its edges.
+They shall be provided outside the area of contact with the ROBO®SLIDE L2 at all corners and along all edges sheet with the maximum spacing listed in Table D.3.

-Table E.2: Thickness and methods of attachment of austenitic steel sheets.
+Table D.2: Thickness and methods of attachment of austenitic steel sheets.

 Type of surface Method of attachment Thickness [mm]

 full surface bonding 1.5

-flot continuous fillet weld ≥ 1.5
+flat continuous fillet weld ≥ 1.5

-flat counterpunched screwing ≥ 1.5
+liat counterpunched screwing ≥ 1.5

 screwing, riveting ≥ 2.5

 full surface bonding ≥ 2.5

 curved continuous fillet weld ≥ 2.5

 recessed in concave surfaces ≥ 2.5

 full surface bonding ≥ 1.5

 cylindrical continuous fillet weld ≥ 1.5

 recessed in concave surfaces ≥ 2.5

-Table E.3: Maximum fastener spacing for attachment of austenitic steel sheets by screwing, counterpunched screwing and riveting.
+Table D.3: Maximum fastener spacing for attachment of austenitic steel sheets by screwing, counterpunched screwing and riveting.